clarestudio/pic32icsp/README.md

 * Atmel/Microchip ATtiny2313 microcontroller.
 I think you can use attiny2313a or attiny4313 instead of legacy attiny2313.
-I used attiny2313 simply because it was in stock.
 * one 9.216MHz quartz crystal timing device.
 * two 22pF ceramic capacitors for quartz crystal.
 * some 0.1uF ceramic capacitors to bypassing of power rail.